Where to Get Teachers Loan in the Philippines

 - +63 918-9930270

 LandBank offers Dep-Ed Livelihood Loan Facility.
-These are offered to DepEd teachers 18 to 62 years old and has no pending application for retirement.
-Teachers can borrow as much as eight months’ worth of salary but not higher than P500,000.
-The interest rate is 10.5%. borrowers must have an existing payroll account with LandBank.
+These are offered to DepEd teachers 18 to 62 years old and have no pending application for retirement.
+Teachers can borrow as much as eight months’ worth of salary but not over P500,000.
+The interest rate is 10.5%.
+Borrowers must have an existing payroll account with LandBank.
 If you think you’ll get approved, apply for a LandBank loan for teachers.

 LandBank of the Philippines Contact Number